OlymTheDataDetective/Daikibo-Factory-Health-Analysis/README.md

 **⭐ Key Insights Drawn**

-• The overall health of the factories is 99.94%
+• The overall health of the factories is 99.94%.

 • The Daikibo factories in Japan has the highest number of unhealthy device with more downtime.

-• Laser Welder and laser cutter has the highest downtime.
+• Machines - Laser Welder and laser cutter has the highest downtime.

 • Revealed patterns in device health fluctuations over hour of the day.
+7am in the morning shows the highest downtime of machines.

 • Provided clear KPIs for monitoring machine success/failure rates.